-By doing this then before their appointment, it offers protection of employment (transfer of undertakings, jobs), preserves asset values and sustains business momentum.
+Doing this then before their appointment offers protection of employment (transfer of undertakings, jobs), preserves asset values and sustains business momentum.

-Assets will then transfer to a newly formed company, and therefore continuity of trade assured.
+Assets will then transfer to a newly formed company, and therefore continuity of trade is assured.

 Pre Pack Administration Process.

 For a pre-pack process to therefore commence, however.
 No creditors meeting called until the sale of assets completes.

 The potential insolvent company starts the insolvency process.
 It will have the assets valued and then prepare a statement of affairs of the company.
 This details company assets and company debts.
 The business requires valuing.
 It is therefore crucial to ensure you cross the “T’s” and dot the “I’s” when carrying out a Pre-Pack.
 Creditors will, however, take careful note of events.
 Do assets, therefore, transfer at fair value?
 Therefore, ensure you seek early advice from the appointed administrator—voiding accusations of wrongful trading.